kwokwilliam/personalwebsite/src/assets/blogposts/infotutor-home.md

 ### Ju An Oh

 Hello, my name is Ju An Oh.
-I am one of your Tutors for Winter 2019.
+I am one of your Tutors for Spring 2019.
 My online office hours are flexible.
 Feel free to reach out to me through Slack, FB message, or email (Mine is juan3674@uw.edu).

-Here are my location hours:
+Here are my location hours (TO BE DETERMINED):

 Location: TE Lab
 * Monday: -
-* Tuesday: 11:30 AM - 3:30 PM
+* Tuesday: -
 * Wednesday: -
-* Thursday: 11:30 AM - 3:30 PM
+* Thursday: -
 * Friday: -
 * Saturday: -
 * Sunday: -